How to Add, Edit, and Manage Your Company’s Fixed Assets

-The Asset feature tracks company assets.
+The Company Asset feature tracks company assets.
 Assets can many times represent a significant portion of a company’s net worth.
 Assets include vehicles, office equipment, and tools, etcetera.
 These are not customer owned and not to be confused with customer equipment.

 Use the Asset Manager to record these assets, assign an asset to an employee or a truck, transfer an asset from one employee to another, and more.
 Total Office Manger® can even be used to calculate the depreciation over the useful life cycle of the asset, then record the asset’s ultimate disposal.